Department of Occupational Science and Occupational Therapy

 Enrollment limited to students in the Occupational Science Therapy department.

-MOT 5600 - Occupational Therapy with Infants and Children
+MOT 5600 - Occupational Therapy Practice with Children and Youth 2

 Restrictions: